-Partner METAS established methods to produce polystyrene latex (PSL) particles with sizes between 10 μ m and 20 μ m.
+The partner METAS has established methods to produce polystyrene latex (PSL) particles with sizes between 10 μm and 20 μm.
 The aerosol spatial homogeneity at the sampling location was found to be within 4 % for the PSL particles produced.
 This was measured using calibrated optical particle size spectrometers, for the larger particle size in collaboration with NMIJ (the Japanese metrology institute).

-The automated pollen monitors (Rapid-E, Poleno, WIBS and KH3000) were calibrated with non-fluorescent and fluorescent PSL particles up to 20 μ m at METAS with support by partner EDI.
+The automated pollen monitors (Rapid-E, Poleno, WIBS and KH3000) have been calibrated with non-fluorescent and fluorescent PSL particles up to 20 μm at METAS with support by partner EDI.
 The calibration was successfully performed in the range 0.5-2 cm-3.
 The calibration shows that the instruments could detect particles in the design size range and that the particle counting efficiency was strongly size dependent and, therefore, calibration of the instrument is needed.
-The new capabilities of the calibration facility at METAS were successfully validated by comparison with NMIJ.
-In addition, six more Poleno instruments were calibrated, which showed considerable unit-to-unit variability.
+The new capabilities of the calibration facility at METAS have been successfully validated by comparison with NMIJ.
+In addition, six more Poleno instruments have been calibrated, which showed considerable unit-to-unit variability.

-EDI developed algorithms to measure the different pollen types and started using the algorithms with automated monitors in the field since summer 2021 and published the data for seven pollen species in almost real time on their web page.
-EDI together with partner NILU have also prepared and run the pollen measurement campaigns in Switzerland and Norway, which run in spring 2022.
+The partner EDI has developed algorithms to measure the different pollen types and started using the algorithms with automated monitors in the field since summer 2021 and published the data for seven pollen species in almost real time on their web page.
+EDI together with the collaboration partner NILU have also prepared and run the pollen measurement campaigns in Switzerland and Norway, which run in spring 2022.
 First results show that the Hirst type sampler and the automated monitors reported similar levels of alder, hazel, and birch pollen.
-Reevaluation of the pollen samples by NTUA allowed this comparison at even higher time resolution, which also showed good agreement.
+Re-evaluation of the pollen samples by the partner NTUA allowed this comparison at even higher time resolution, which also showed good agreement.
+The partner PTB assessed different high-resolution techniques of vibrational and x-ray spectroscopy with respect to their discrimination capabilities of different pollen types in order to identify independent validation procedures.

-A transfer standard for calibrating pollen monitors in the field was designed and the components for building it were selected.
-The design is based on the commercially available Swisens atomiser, with a custom-made downward flow mixing tube and includes a TSI optical particle size spectrometer or a Grimm 11D, which were calibrated at METAS.
-The design was tested with limited resources at METAS and uncertainties were around 50 %.
+A transfer standard for calibrating pollen monitors in the field has been designed and the components for building it have been selected.
+The design is based on the commercially available Swisens atomiser, with a custom-made downward flow mixing tube and includes a TSI optical particle size spectrometer or a Grimm 11D, which have been calibrated at METAS.
+The design has been tested with limited resources at METAS and uncertainties were around 50 %.